Nitrolaunch/nitrolaunch/docs/configuring.md

 - `overrides.suppress`: Packages in this list will not be installed.
 Nitrolaunch may say that it was installed at the end, but these packages will never be evaluated.
 Useful if you want to install a package dependency manually.
 - `game_dir`: Override for the game file directory (.minecraft or the server directory).
 By default, is stored in the `instances` dir in the Nitro data folder.

-## Profiles
+## Templates

-Profiles allow you to easily share configuration between instances and keep them in sync without having to rewrite the same thing many times.
-Instances and profiles can use the `from` field to derive from other profiles in a composable manner.
-Profiles are listed in the same id-value format as instances under the `profiles` object.
+Templates allow you to easily share configuration between instances and keep them in sync without having to rewrite the same thing many times.
+Instances and templates can use the `from` field to derive from other templates in a composable manner.
+Templates are listed in the same id-value format as instances under the `templates` object.
 They look like this:

 ```
 "id": {